 Online defamation and negative reviews can severely damage your reputation.
-If you (or your business) are being defamed online, there are things you can do to mitigate or avoid reputational harm.
-Even if your budget is tight, there are free tips and tools you can use to stop online defamation and maintain a positive online presence.
+If you are the target of individual or business defamation online, there are things you can do to mitigate or avoid reputational harm, with or without the help of an experienced individual and business defamation attorney.
+Even if your budget is tight, there are free tips and tools you can use to stop online defamation and clean up your internet presence.

 At Minc Law, we have helped thousands of individuals and businesses not only remove online defamation, but develop comprehensive online reputation monitoring strategies to identify, suppress, and protect against future attacks.